ropi336/ProStreetWhineMod/README.md

 With this handy tool, you will now be able to PERMANENTLY FORCE Gearbox whine either for ALL cars or for cars of your choosing.

-This also fixes the infamous car whine sound disappearing randomly after you do a certain number of races on a raceday (or whatever else can cause this idk)
+Unfortunately, it does not fix the bug that causes whine sound to disappear after running a drag race.
+When this happens, you must quit to main menu and reload the raceday.

 Usage:
 Place ProStreetGearWhine.ini and ProStreetGearWhine.asi into the scripts folder, found in your Game Installation directory.